 ax1.grid(alpha=0.3)

-# Histogram on logarithmic scale
+# Histogram on a logarithmic scale

 ax2.hist(grain_sizes, bins=50, density=True, alpha=0.7,